keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

   - The colonial outposts preserved what the imperial centre discarded.
   - The funding cuts due to neocon government economics.
 - Also people thought synthesised music could be psychological dangerous, weren't sure, legally limited exposure
-  - literal fear of alternative frequencie
+  - literal fear of alternative frequencies
 - It became DANCE MUSIC.
 Free of content and structured around repition for pure hedonism. (link to Delia's [offhand prototehcno track](https://youtu.be/vwQIgGQLOQ8?si=Yf1WghFeNgDIemjQ), first techno beat)
   - I think my take on Dance Music is there's a loss of civic purpose, but also a freedom from narrative and official record.
 You can just be, dance, exist, have fun, you don't need to *serve a state purpose or national cause*
 - The early synths pioneer were often unconventional in social categories